by: Alyssa Menard

 Last album Missy Elliot, Dr. Dre and Snoop Dogg were just a few of the big names you featured on some of your tracks.
 Who do you link up with this time around?

 Knoc: Of course I got Dre.
-Im working with D.Q. on one of my last songs so that I can finish up my album.
-I got Nate Dogg, DJ Quik and a couple of other local artists I was telling you about, like Mathmatix.
-Im just trying to round the album out to where I can give the West Coast artists and fans what they deserve and what they need.
-A lot of times West Coast artists will come out and instead of trying to help out the West, they rely on the East Coast cats and dont try and get the West Coast cats paid.
-Thats why with all of the things I come out with, I just try and stick to what I know and do mainly West Coast things.
+I’m working with Ice Cube on one of my last songs so that I can finish up my album.
+I got Nate Dogg, DJ Quik, David Banner, Jayo-Felony, Proof of D-12 (R.I.P.), Warren G, and a couple of other local artists I was telling you about, like Mathmatix.
+I’m just trying to round the album out to where I can give the West Coast artists and fans what they deserve and what they need.
+A lot of times West Coast artists will come out and instead of trying to help out the West, they rely on the East Coast cats and don’t try and get the West Coast cats paid.
+That’s why with all of the things I come out with, I just try and stick to what I know and do mainly West Coast things.
 The only East Coast thing I did was the Transporter soundtrack a few years back, where I recorded a song called Muzik that Kanye West produced.

 Tell me a little bit more about some of the projects you have worked on.

-Knoc: I did a couple of other things, like Double is Trouble with Quik.
-Ive written a couple of songs for The Chronic and a few songs for The Wash.
+Knoc: I did a couple of other things, like “When I Bubble it’s Trouble” with Quik.
+I’ve written a couple of songs for The Chronic and a few songs for The Wash.
 I wrote a couple of songs for Warren G on the Return of the Regulator as well.
 I linked up with a couple of different dudes like Crooked I, and Big Tyme just to see what I could do to try and help out their careers.
-Sometimes West Coast artists dont get a lot of the props that they deserve, so whatever I can do to help I will.
+Sometimes West Coast artists don’t get a lot of the props that they deserve, so whatever I can do to help I will.

 The industry has changed a lot since you were last out.
 How do you feel about the state of hip hop now?